JecinthaThekkodan/Data1202/README.md

 # DURHAM COLLEGE
 ## Data Analytics for Business Decision Making
-### Data1202-Data Tools and Analytics - Assignment5
+### Data1202-Data Analysis Tools Analytics - Assignment5

 The document is created to guide users on testing a python code to solve the questions.
 - Question 1: Was the average of global sales higher before or after 2005?